Monte Carlo Quantum Computing: Bi-Fermion Rebits

-More specifically, the essential property of strong frustration-freeness of a designer Hamiltonian endows our method of fermion sign rectification with distributive and efficient solutions of nodal surfaces associated with FBM tensor monomials, which are all consistent with and collectively determine the global nodal structure of the unique ground state of the designer Hamiltonian.
-Localization of nodal surfaces afforded by strong frustration-freeness of the designer Hamiltonian is the central pillar for solving the sign problem, which can even do without using bi-fermions.
+More specifically, the essential property of a designer Hamiltonian being separately frustration-free endows our method of fermion sign rectification with distributive and efficient solutions of nodal surfaces associated with FBM tensor monomials, which are all consistent with and collectively determine the global nodal structure of the unique ground state of the designer Hamiltonian.
+Localization of nodal surfaces afforded by the property of a designer Hamiltonian being separately frustration-free is the central pillar for solving the sign problem, which can even do without using bi-fermions.
 Indeed, a general bi-fermion supported by a continuous or discrete configuration space $\mathbb{X}^2$ can be equivalently encoded into a pair of ordinary rebits, with the first ordinary rebit bearing the $0$ or $1$ logic value, and the second indicating a positive or negative sign for the quantum amplitude, such that a bi-fermion state $a|\!\downarrow\rangle+b|\!\uparrow\rangle$ with $a,b\in\mathbb{R}$ is encoded, namely, isophysically implemented, as $\phi\defeq a|\!\downarrow\rangle+b|\!\uparrow\rangle\IsoPhysLR\half(|a|+a)|00\rangle+\half(|a|-a)|10\rangle+\half(|b|+b)|01\rangle+\half(|b|-b)|11\rangle\defeq\mathfrak{M}(\phi)$, with the representation of $\mathfrak{M}(\phi)$ involving no negative real numbers.
 Essentially, the $\pi_{12}$ operator that acts on a bi-fermion and represents a negative sign is in turn mapped isophysically to the $\sigma^x=|1\rangle\langle 0|+|0\rangle\langle 1|$ operator acting on the sign-indicating ordinary rebit.
-Then, any single-bi-fermion-moving GSQC gate $h\defeq I-|\phi\rangle\langle\phi|$ is isophysically implemented as $\mathfrak{M}(h)=I-|\mathfrak{M}(\phi)\rangle\langle\mathfrak{M}(\phi)|$, which is stoquastic, and consequently, the associated Gibbs operator $\mathfrak{M}[G(\tau h)]\defeq\exp[{-}\tau\mathfrak{M}(h)]=e^{{-}\tau}I+(1-e^{{-}\tau})|\phi\rangle\langle\phi|$ for any $\tau\ge 0$ has all non-negative matrix elements when represented in terms of the four computational basis states $|00\rangle,|01\rangle,|10\rangle,|11\rangle$ of the conventional two-rebit system, so the Markovian matrix $[\phi]G(\tau h)[\phi]^{{-}1}$ is a bona fide stochastic matrix in terms of the same basis states.
-Furthermore, and clearly, it is even possible to employ just one sign-indicating ordinary rebit shared by many ordinary rebits representing a collection of many bi-fermions excluding FCM bi-fermions, because, as being noted before, it is sufficient to restrict all computational basis states of a many-bi-fermion system to contain no more than one negatively configured bi-fermion at any given time, and it is permissible to transfer any $\pi_{12}$ operator freely from one bi-fermion to any other bi-fermion.
+Then, any single-bi-fermion-moving GSQC gate $h\defeq I-|\phi\rangle\langle\phi|$ is isophysically implemented as $\mathfrak{M}(h)=I-|\mathfrak{M}(\phi)\rangle\langle\mathfrak{M}(\phi)|$, which is stoquastic, and consequently, the associated Gibbs operator $\mathfrak{M}[G(\tau h)]\defeq\exp[{-}\tau\mathfrak{M}(h)]=e^{{-}\tau}I+(1-e^{{-}\tau})|\phi\rangle\langle\phi|$ for any $\tau\ge 0$ has all non-negative matrix elements when represented in terms of the four computational basis states $|00\rangle,|01\rangle,|10\rangle,|11\rangle$ of the conventional two-rebit system, so that the Markovian transition matrix $[\phi]\,G(\tau h)\,[\phi]^{{-}1}$ becomes a bona fide stochastic matrix in terms of the same basis states.
+Furthermore, and clearly, it is even possible to employ just one sign-indicating ordinary rebit shared by many ordinary rebits representing a collection of many bi-fermions, because, as being noted before, it is sufficient to restrict all computational basis states of a many-bi-fermion system to contain no more than one negatively configured bi-fermion at any given time, and it is permissible to transfer any $\pi_{12}$ operator freely from one bi-fermion to any other bi-fermion.